+[Section XXXVII.]
+(Section XXXVIII.P.
+L.) And be it further enacted by the authority aforesaid, That if any person or persons shall hereafter make or set up or cause to be made and set up in any street of sixteen feet wide or upwards within the said borough any porch, cellar door or step which shall extend beyond the distance of five feet two inches into such street or a proportionate distance into any narrow street, lane or alley, except in high street where the steps shall not exceed six feet two inches and if any person or persons shall hereafter make and set up or cause to be made and set up any bulk, jut-window, or incumbrance whatsoever whereby any passage of any street, lane or alley shall be incommoded, every person so offending and being thereof convicted before the burgesses of the said borough or before any justice of the peace of the county aforesaid shall for every such offense forfeit and pay the sum of thirty shillings and shall forthwith remove the said nuisance or cause the same to be removed, and no failure thereof by the space of three days next after notice to him, her or them for that purpose given by order of the burgesses of the said borough by the said regulators or any two of them, then and in that case the regulators aforesaid or any of them shall and may remove the same or cause the same to be removed and the costs and expenses attending such removal shall be paid by the party or parties so offending.

 [Section XXXVIII.]
-(Section XXXIX, P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall hereafter make and set up, or shall cause to be made and set up, in any street of fifty feet wide or upwards within the said borough, any porch, cellar, door or step, which shall extend beyond the distance of four feet and three inches into such street, or a proportionate distance into any narrower street, and if any person or persons shall hereafter make and set up, or cause to be made and set up, any bulk, jut-window or encumbrance whatsoever whereby any passage of any street, lane or alley shall be obstructed, or shall place or cause to be placed any spout or gutter whereby the passage of any street, lane or alley shall be incommoded, every person so offending and being thereof convicted before the burgesses of the said borough, or either of them, or before any justice of the peace of the county aforesaid, shall, for every such offense, forfeit and pay the sum of thirty shillings, and shall forthwith remove the said nuisance, or cause the same to be removed; and, on failure thereof, by the space of three days next after notice to him, her or them for that purpose given, by order of the burgesses of the said borough, or by the said regulators, or any two of them, then and in that case the regulators aforesaid, or any of them, shall and may remove the same, or cause the same to be removed, and the costs and expenses attending such removal shall be paid by the party or parties so offending.

-[Section XXXIX.]
-(Section XL, P. L.) And be it further enacted by the authority aforesaid.
-That the owner or owners of every house within the said borough having, at the publication hereof, any porch, cellar door or step extending into any street beyond the limits aforesaid, or having fixed or fastened to such house any bulk, jut-window or other encumbrance whatsoever shall, yearly and every year, pay to the supervisors of the said streets, lanes, alleys and highways, to be applied towards repairing and amending the same, such sum or sums of money as the said burgesses and assistants shall assess, until such porch, cellar door or step to him, her or them respectively belonging shall be reduced to the limits aforesaid, or such bulk, jut-window or other encumbrance shall be removed and taken away; and every owner or owners of any house or houses whereunto any spouts or gutters shall, at the time of the publication hereof, be so fixed or placed that the waters thereby discharged may incommode persons passing in the streets, lanes or alleys shall and they are hereby enjoined and required forthwith to remove or effectually to alter or amend the same.
+(Section XXXIX.
+P. L.) And be it further enacted by the authority aforesaid, That the owner or owners of every house within the said borough having at the publication hereof any porch, cellar door or step extending into any street beyond the limits aforesaid or having fixed or fastened to such bulk, jut-window or other encumbrance whatsoever shall, yearly and every year pay to the supervisors of the said streets, lanes, alleys and highways to be applied towards repairing and amending the same, such sum or sums as the said burgesses and assistants shall assess, until such porch, cellar door or step to him, her or them respectively belonging, shall be reduced to the limits aforesaid or such bulk, jut-window or other encumbrance shall be removed and taken away and every owner or owners of any house or houses whereunto any spouts or gutters shall at the time of the publication hereof be so fixed or placed, that the waters thereby discharged may incommode persons passing in the streets, lanes or alleys shall and they are hereby enjoined and required forthwith to remove or effectually to alter and amend the same.